 age (minors), incapacity or mental illness.
 A guardian has custody

-the I.P’s well-being, including medical treatment and
+the ward’s well being, including medical treatment and

-admittance to a long-term-care facility. |
+admittance to a long term care facility. |